 Lynn Woolsey has been a strong progressive voice for two decades, and she will sorely be missed.
 We’ve also lost a strong progressive voice in Dennis Kucinich.
 It is critical that we move the country forward so that government and legislation reflects the needs of the 99%.
 Norman Solomon is one candidate who can help this process.

-Representative Dennis Kucinich (D-OH)
+Dennis Kucinich (Congressman, D-OH)

 This is one politician I can say I totally respect.
 He is not owned by special interests.
 He has a grasp of the Constitution.
 And he understands what being a public servant is all about.
 One of the things I remember vividly about Kucinich happened during the 2008 presidential campaign.
 He was on Logo with the other Democratic contenders and they were asked to state their position on same-sex marriage.
 The rest of the pack literally either choked on the question or danced around it, including Barack Obama.
 Not Kucinich.
 He stated that he would file an Executive Order legalizing it because you cannot be against it and believe in the validity of the Constitution.
 But there’s so much more to Kucinich than just that.